Head On (song)

 "Head On" is a song written by Jim Reid and William Reid of the Scottish alternative rock band the Jesus and Mary Chain.
 It was originally recorded for the group's 1989 album Automatic and was released as a single in November 1989.

 Background

 In the UK, it was released in seven different formats, including four 7" singles.
 One 7" single was released per week, and one of them included a cardboard box to house the full set.

 The single reached #57 in the UK.
 In the US, it was broadcast a lot on Alternative radio, so it reached #2 on the Billboard Modern Rock chart which listed the most played songs on college radios.
 In Australia, the single peaked at #102 on the ARIA singles chart.

 The song has been covered by several other groups, most notably the American alternative rock band Pixies on their fourth studio album, Trompe Le Monde.
 The melody and lyrics of the chorus are also quoted by Liz Phair in "Slave," the fourth song from the Sooty tape of her self-produced Girly-Sound tapes.

+"Head On" appeared in the Superman & Lois episode of the same name when Kyle requests the song at the Valentine's Day dance.